CSC-IU/Metasploit-Lab/README.md

 This is the repository for the Metasploit lab.
 Here we have a basic dockerfile defined that creates an apache 2.0 webserver.
 This is a very basic setup but will showcase some of the capabilities of metasploit.

-Steps to get started:
-1.Clone this repository
-2.navigate to the docker folder
-3.Run the commands below

 To start the container:

 ```bash